-The base data collected at gaging stations (figs. 6 and 7) consist of records of stage and measurements of discharge of streams or canals, and stage, surface area, and volume of lakes or reservoirs.
+The base data collected at gaging stations (fig. 5-13) consist of records of stage and measurements of discharge of streams or canals, and stage, surface area, and volume of lakes or reservoirs.
 In addition, observations of factors affecting the stage-discharge relation or the stage-capacity relation, weather records, and other information are used to supplement base data in determining the daily flow or volume of water in storage.
 Records of stage are obtained from a water-stage recorder that is either downloaded electronically in the field to a laptop computer or similar device or is transmitted using telemetry such as GOES satellite, land-line or cellular-phone modems, or by radio transmission.
-Measurements of discharge are made with mechanical or hydroacoustic current meters, using the general methods adopted by the USGS.
-These methods are described in standard textbooks, USGS Water-Supply Paper 2175, and the Techniques of Water-Resources Investigations of the United States Geological Survey (TWRIs), Book 3, Chapters A1 through A19 and Book 8, Chapters A2 and B2.
-The methods are consistent with the American Society for Testing and Materials (ASTM) standards and generally follow the standards of the International Organization for Standards (ISO).
-USGS guidelines, policies, and reports regarding hydroacoustic current meters may be accessed from http://hydroacoustics.usgs.gov.
+Measurements of discharge are made with a current meter or acoustic Doppler current profiler, using the general methods adopted by the USGS.
+These methods are described in standard textbooks, USGS Water-Supply Paper 2175, and the Techniques of Water-Resources Investigations of the United States Geological Survey (TWRIs), Book 3, Chapters A1 through A19 and Book 8, Chapters A2 and B2, which may be accessed from http://water.usgs.gov/pubs/twri/.
+The methods are consistent with the American Society for Testing and Materials (ASTM) standards and generally follow the standards of the International Organization for Standardization (ISO).

 For stream-gaging stations, discharge-rating tables for any stage are prepared from stage-discharge curves.
 If extensions to the rating curves are necessary to express discharge greater than measured, the extensions are made on the basis of indirect measurements of peak discharge (such as slope-area or contracted-opening measurements, or computation of flow over dams and weirs), step-backwater techniques, velocity-area studies, and logarithmic plotting.
-The daily mean discharge is computed from the daily values.
-If the stage-discharge relation is subject to change because of frequent or continual change in the physical features of the stream channel, the daily mean discharge is computed by the shifting-control method in which correction factors based on individual discharge measurements and notes by engineers and observers are used when applying the gage heights to the rating tables.
+The daily mean discharge is computed from gage heights and rating tables, then the monthly and yearly mean discharges are computed from the daily values.
+If the stage-discharge relation is subject to change because of frequent or continual change in the physical features of the stream channel, the daily mean discharge is computed by the shifting-control method in which correction factors that are based on individual discharge measurements and notes by engineers and observers are used when applying the gage heights to the rating tables.
 If the stage-discharge relation for a station is temporarily changed by the presence of aquatic growth or debris on the controlling section, the daily mean discharge is computed by the shifting-control method.